embatbr/speedy-gonzales/README.md

 GET /jobs/pop
 ```

 Reads the first element of the list, removing it.
-This endpoint must be used only by the Spark processing.
+This endpoint must be used only by the Spark process.

 #### Checking job status